-At SJTU the PaaS is used for the following three fields:
+According to Dr. Wei-Min Lu and Yaohui Jin, the PaaS is used for the following three fields at SJTU.

 Research.
 Providing research individuals and groups with a unified IT environment for research projects.

-As mentioned above, the university PaaS is built on OpenStack, which in this case resides at the university’s Network Information Center (NIC).
+As mentioned above, the university PaaS is built on top of OpenStack, which in this case resides at the university’s Network Information Center.

-The use of Cloud Foundry in Anchora’s MoPaaS solution incorporates some third-party services, including identity management and authentication (represented in a general way in the lower right of the following schematic):
+The use of Cloud Foundry in Anchora’s MoPaaS solution incorporates some third-party services, including identity management and authentication.

 There have been some fun and interesting uses of this PaaS at the university in Shangha.
 One was a mobile app “innovation challenge” in which 67 teams participated.
 A second use is by the NIC itself, which hosts its Wi-Fi network on the MoPaaS platform.